scummvm/scummvm/devtools/create_bladerunner/subtitles/README.md

 ## fontCreator (fontCreator.py)
 (requires python Image library *PIL*)
-A tool to support __both__ the extraction of fonts from the game __and__ the creation of a font file (FON) for use with (currently) a modified version of ScummVM's BladeRunner engine (WIP) in order to resolve various issues with the available fonts (included in the game's own resource files).
+A tool to support __both__ the exporting of fonts from the game (to PNG images) __and__ the creation of a font file (FON) in order to resolve various issues with the available fonts (included in the game's own resource files).
 These issues include alignment, kerning, corrupted format, limited charset and unsupported characters -- especially for languages with too many non-Latin symbols in their alphabet.
 This font tool's code is based off the Monkey Island Special Edition's Translator (https://github.com/ShadowNate/MISETranslator).
 Usage:
 ```